 They were soft enough to easily cut into them using just a fork.

 The rich whipped yogurt cream with the grilled peaches are a refreshing way to end an evening meal.

-We sipped bourbon with our peaches adding a little flare to this deliciously festive dessert.
+Looking for an extra special dessert?
+Sip bourbon adding a little flare to this deliciously festive dessert.